-“Once you have a flow of saving and paying bills timely,” Angel says, “see how much more you can contribute to investing, maybe an additional one to five percent into an IRA and/or stocks.”
+“Once you have a flow of saving and paying bills timely,” Angel says, “see how much more you can contribute to investing, maybe an additional 1 to 5% into an IRA and/or stocks.”

 It’s important that you take care of your emergency funds and your cash flow before you worry about investing.
 Failing to build up those funds or forgetting to pay a bill on time could lead to immediate financial trouble.
 It could negatively impact your credit or even lead to you taking out one or more sketchy no credit check loans from an unsavory lender.

 Make a schedule that lets you know when all your bills are due.
 Set reminders on your phone and on your digital calendar.
 Better yet, automate your bills through your bank’s online portal.
 That way, even if you forget to pay a bill, it’ll still get paid.

 (This doesn’t mean that you should stop paying attention to your bills.
 It’s just a very handy stop-gap in case you forget.)

 Cash flow is all about having the money you need when you need it.
 If you have too many bills that are due during a single period try calling your lender or utility company and arranging a new due date.
 Most of them will be happy to help you, especially if you have a good payment history.